Addono/teknifront/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-This is the frontend of the TekniIoT project.
+This is the frontend of the [TeknIoT](https://gitlab.com/tekniot/) project.
 It can be used to announce state updates of the lights, which will be picked up by the [TekniBridge](https://gitlab.com/tekniot/teknibridge).

 ![screenshot](./docs/img/screenshot.png)